The best book that has ever been written is in us and now we have the opportunity to read it.

 Genetic genealogy uses data from DNA testing as a powerful tool to help you break through those brick walls to expand your family tree, confirm and find new relationships in your family tree, meet new cousins, join international surname projects and collaborate with a growing community of genealogists engaging in this exciting new technology that is rapidly expanding into new pioneer frontiers of science and family history.
 These are certainly exciting times!

 Who should take the DNA test?

-Because DNA testing for genealogy is most productive for looking into your family tree over a span of about five or six generations, it is very important to test the oldest members of the family first, as that will help you move further back into family tree.
+Because DNA testing for genealogy is most productive for looking into your family tree over a span of about five or six generations, it is very important to test family members in the oldest generation first, as that will help you move further back into family tree.
 Then depending on your own family tree research goals, testing other family members will be useful in refining your research and opening up new areas of exploration.
 It is even possible to create a complete picture of your own genetic makeup and identify which bits of your own DNA you got from any of your great-great-great-grandparents.
 You are literally a jigsaw puzzle made up of DNA pieces from all of your ancestors, and now we can identify those pieces with remarkable certainty.

 Which test is most useful?

 Each DNA test has a different goal, so it depends on your own family tree questions as to which test is most appropriate.
 However, the first test to do is the ‘autosomal DNA’ test, which is the standard test offered by the major testing companies AncestryDNA, Family Tree DNA (‘Family Finder’), My Heritage and 23andMe.
 This test reveals the unique DNA signature that makes up each person and is like a patchwork quilt of the DNA inherited from all of their ancestors.